CLI : Command Line

 set-project-folder - Set Default Project Folder

-Change the default project folder location (shared with GUI).
+Change the default project folder location (shared with GUI on Windows).

 Syntax: